TDDD96-PUM-Grupp1/controller/README.md

 During the development we have also tried to support Mozilla Firefox as much as possible, but there are some things that are not supported.

 # Dependencies
-In order to set up a server for this project the user need four different repositories which are listed below:
+In order to run the game for this project the user need four different repositories which are listed below:
 * [Server](https://github.com/TDDD96-PUM-Grupp1/server) - This runs the deepstream server that handles the network connections.
-* [UI](https://github.com/TDDD96-PUM-Grupp1/ui) - This hosts the JavaScript files for the UI.
+* [UI](https://github.com/TDDD96-PUM-Grupp1/ui) - This hosts the Javascript files for the UI.
-* [Controller](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts the JavaScript files for the Controller.
+* [Controller](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts the Javascript files for the Controller.
-* [Service](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts a service that handles all instances that are currently running, this makes it possible to run multiple instance of the UI.
+* [Services](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts services that handles all instances that are currently running, this makes it possible to run multiple instances of the UI.

 The corresponing setup is described in their respective GitHub repositories.